-PowerPoint Basic: 16, PowerPoint Expanded F I 1.
-Its of a marketing strategy а.
-An effective marketing strategy does several things: Note: Ask students to i.
-It reaches the right buyers at the right timeii.
-It persuades them to buy the product compare products of a iii.
-It develops a strong relationship with them over time company aimed at b.
-The basic elements of a marketing strategy consist of two different target markets, in terms of 0. concepts: the marketing mix i. the target market variables.
-You could consider automobiles, ii. the marketing mix variables that combine to satisfy the needs of the target market computers, and 2.
-The tar get market mobiles as examples.
-For instance, netbooks, laptops for a.
-The target market is a group of consumers toward whom the firm aims its marketing efforts, and ultimately its merchandise students and laptops b.
-Diversity plays an ever-increasing role in targeting markets for business could be compared.
-The Hispanic population in the United States has surpassed African Americans as the largest minority group Targeting consumers in specific global markets also represents a challenge-and an opportunity 3.
-Marketi ng mix variables a.
-Marketing decisions can be divided into four variables or strategies which form the total package, called the $\underline{marketing\ mix}$ b.
-The four marketing mix variables are product, distribution, promotion, and pricing strategies C. The marketing mix consists of a blend of these four variables to fit the needs and preferences of a specific target market Marketing Success- 4.
-Product t strategy Build-a-Bear Customers Get a Hands-On a.
-The term product means more than a good, service, or idea-it refers to a broad concept that also encompasses the satisfaction of all consumer needs in relation to a good, service, or idea Experience-and the Bear b.
-So product strategy involves more than just deciding what goods or services the firm should offer to consumer groups C. It also includes decisions concerning customer service, package design, brand names, trademarks, patents, warranties, the lifecycle of a product, product positioning, and new-product development Figure 2.4 Elements of 5.
-Distribu ition strategy a Marketing Strategy and Its Environmental Framework.
-Discuss how each strategy reaches, persuades, and develops a relationship with buyers. а.
-The concept of distribution strategy refers to the ways marketers ensure that consumers find products in proper quantities at the right time and right place b.
-Distribution decisions involve: i.
-Modes of transportation ii.
-Warehousing iii.
-Inventory control iv.
-Order processing v.
-Selection of marketing channels including intermediaries C. Technology has continually opened up new channels of distribution in many industries (an example is online selling).
-The Internet has caused the biggest revolution in distribution since the
+- a.
+An effective marketing strategy does several things: - i.
+It reaches the right buyers at the right time - ii.
+It persuades them to buy the product - iii.
+It develops a strong relationship with them over time - b.
+The basic elements of a marketing strategy consist of two concepts: - i. the target market - ii. the marketing mix variables that combine to satisfy the needs of the target market - 2.
+The target market - a.
+The target market is a group of consumers toward whom the firm aims its marketing efforts, and ultimately its merchandise - b.
+Diversity plays an ever-increasing role in targeting markets - i.
+The Hispanic population in the United States has surpassed African Americans as the largest minority group - ii.
+Targeting consumers in specific global markets also represents a challenge-and an opportunity - 3.
+Marketing mix variables - a.
+Marketing decisions can be divided into four variables or strategies which form the total package, called the marketing mix - b.
+The four marketing mix variables are product, distribution, promotion, and pricing strategies - c.
+The marketing mix consists of a blend of these four variables to fit the needs and preferences of a specific target market - 4.
+Product strategy - a.
+The term product means more than a good, service, or idea-it refers to a broad concept that also encompasses the satisfaction of all consumer needs in relation to a good, service, or idea - b.
+So product strategy involves more than just deciding what goods or services the firm should offer to consumer groups - It also includes decisions concerning customer service, package design, brand names, trademarks, patents, warranties, the lifecycle of a product, product positioning, and new-product development - 5.
+Distribution strategy - The concept of distribution strategy refers to the ways marketers ensure that consumers find products in proper quantities at the right time and right place - b.
+Distribution decisions involve: - i.
+Modes of transportation - ii.
+Warehousing - iii.
+Inventory control - iv.
+Order processing - v.
+Selection of marketing channels including intermediaries - c.
+Technology has continually opened up new channels of